tvarnish/ST4Breakout/README.md

 ## Circuit Description
 I've provided a basic explanation for the operation of the breakout board below, in case it helps you to decide if the board will work for your mount (if it isn't a Skywatcher EQ3-2). **Note: I can't guarantee if this will work for your mount/drive!
 Use at your own risk!**

-Each axis has a positive and negative trigger pin.
+Each "axis" (e.g. RA/DEC) has a positive and negative trigger pin (to drive the motor forwards or backwards).
 Applying a 5V signal to one of these pins will "trigger" the telescope axis to move in that specific direction.

-Each trigger pin is connected (via a current limiting resistor) to the input of a quad-input optocoupler (TIL196).
+Each trigger pin is connected (via a current limiting resistor) to one input of a quad-input optocoupler IC (TIL196).
 This connects the microcontroller circuit to the telescope motor drive circuit, isolating each side.
-Triggering an axis will connect the corresponding wire in the ST-4 pin to ground, completing the controller circuit.
-The optocoupler IC is required to ensure that the voltage/current on the motor controller side doesn't break the microcontroller.
+Triggering an axis will connect the corresponding wire in the ST-4 cable to ground, completing the controller-side circuit.
+The optocoupler IC is necessary to ensure that the higher voltage/current on the motor controller side doesn't break the microcontroller!

 <p align="center">
     <img width="85%" style="max-width:900px;" src="./images/schematic.png" alt="Labelled schematic for the breakout board.">